 The Valley was divided among the children of Yaksha Malla.
 For visitors today and for the Nepalese, it was serendipitous that they and later their offspring began artistic warfare trying to outdo each other in splendid constructions.
 Kings copied everything their neighbors’ built in an even grander style.

-A visitor, who wanders around the square, will see a round temple in the pagoda architectural style, the temple of Goddess Taleju (who played dice with King Jaya Prakash Malla) and an image of Shiva and Parbati sitting together among the many monuments.
+A visitor, who wanders around the square, will see around the temple in the pagoda architectural style, the temple of Goddess Taleju (who played dice with King Jaya Prakash Malla), and an image of Shiva and Parvati sitting together among the many monuments.

 The square boasts of many famous sites and unique architectures.

 Listed as a UNESCO World Heritage Site, Bhaktapur Durbar Square is a conglomeration of pagoda and shikhara-style temples grouped around a fifty-five window palace of brick and wood.
 The square is one of the most charming architectural showpieces of the Valley as it highlights the ancient arts of Nepal.

 The golden effigies of kings perched on the top of stone monoliths, the guardian deities looking out from their sanctuaries, the wood carvings in every place-struts, lintels, uprights, tympanums, gateways and windows-all seem to form a well-orchestrated symphony.
 The main items of interest in Durbar Square are: